Pouya2077/Job-Goblin/README.md

 1. Create a `.env` file in the root of your repository and insert your env variables.
 2. Add your env variables to your repo's GitHub secrets for your workflows to use.

-**Supabase:** a free account can be created to aquire an API key and Supabase URL.
+**Supabase:** a free account can be created to acquire an API key and Supabase URL.
 Afterwards, create a table in your database (table name can be anything as long as `constants.py` is updated) with columns...

 - Title
 - Company